csev/dj4e/assn/dj4e_html.md

     mkdir ~/django_projects/mysite/site
     mkdir ~/django_projects/mysite/site/subfolder

-Create a file at `~/django_projects/mysite/site/hello.txt` with the text "Hello World".
+Using Files on PythonAnywhere, create a file at `~/django_projects/mysite/site/hello.txt` with the text "Hello World".

-Create a file at `~/django_projects/mysite/site/subfolder/hello.html` with this text:
+Using Files on PythonAnywhere, create a file at `~/django_projects/mysite/site/subfolder/hello.html` with this text:

     <h1>Hello World</h1>